Runnin' Down a Dream: Lyrics and music

 The song was co-written by Mike Campbell, along with Petty and Jeff Lynne.
 It was a nod to Petty's musical roots, with the lyric "me and Del were singin' 'Little Runaway'" making reference to Del Shannon and "Runaway".

 The song uses E major as a tonic, but makes ample use of chords outside that key, such as D, G, and C major chords.
 The repeating fuzz guitar riff, using the notes B, B♭, A, G, and E, lacks only a D to complete the hexatonic E blues scale.

-The guitar solo that closes out the song, played by Mike Campbell, is nearly two full minutes long and was recorded in one take.
+The guitar solo that closes out the song, played by Campbell, is nearly two full minutes long and was recorded in one take.

 Music video

-The music video for "Runnin' Down a Dream", directed by Jim Lenahan and animated by Pittsburgh-based companies Allan & Wilson Animation Studio and Anivision Ltd., featured animation, based on several episodes of the classic comic strip Little Nemo in Slumberland by Winsor McCay, featuring a drawing style reminiscent of McCay's and showing Petty and a character who resembles Flip travelling through Slumberland.
+The music video for "Runnin' Down a Dream", directed by Jim Lenahan and animated by Pittsburgh-based companies Allan & Wilson Animation Studio and Anivision Ltd., featured animation, based loosely on the classic comic strip Little Nemo in Slumberland and the animation How a Mosquito Operates, both by Winsor McCay.
+The video features a drawing style reminiscent of McCay's and showing Petty and a character who resembles Flip travelling through Slumberland.
 The 1933 film King Kong is also briefly referenced when Petty, atop the Chrysler Building, attempts to swat at attacking oversized mosquitoes, much like Kong swatting at the biplanes in the film.